raas-dev/configent/README.md

 - 95% consistent user experience both on macOS and the most used Linux distros
 - 100% automated: Scripts over options or menus, comment out unwanted parts
-- There is actually one, and only one, way to do things - the most efficient
+- There is actually one, and only one, way to do it right - the most efficient
 - If something switches context faster than `tmux` and `zsh`, we'll switch to it
 - The secure open source web browser, VSCode and a killer terminal.
 That's it.